CarsonScott/Adaptive-Template-Model/README.md

-# Template-Based Pattern Recognition in Topological Space
+# Template-Based Approach to Pattern Recognition in Topological Spaces

 ## 1. Introduction